Skip to main content

 Contacts

-If you would like to know more about the adoption process, contact a local ODHS Child Welfare office or an agency with the Special Needs Adoption Coalition (SNAC).
+If you would like to know more about the adoption process, contact your local ODHS Resource Family Retention and Recruitment Champion or a Special Needs Adoption Coalition (SNAC) agency.